zwgirl/metabase/docs/operations-guide/creating-RDS-database-on-AWS.md

 ![RDS Connection Data](images/RDSConnectionData.png)

 In the **Security group rules** section, you'll see the Security Group that was created, but the group will have a rule that allows only one IP address to access the database.
-You need to change this rule to allow access to the ElasticBeanstalk environment.
+You need to change this rule to allow access to the Elastic Beanstalk environment.
 ![RDS Security Group Rules](images/RDSSecurityGroupRules.png)

 To configure the rule for the database, select the INBOUND rule, then click on the Inbound rules tab on the lower part of the page.